urql-graphql/urql/packages/next-urql/README.md

 When you yourself want to pass exchanges don't forget to include the `ssrExchange` you received as the first argument.

+#### `withUrqlClientOptions`

+The second argument for `withUrqlClient` is an options object, this contains one `boolean` property named `ssr`, you can use this to tell
+`withUrqlClient` that the wrapped component does not use `getInitialProps` but the children of this wrapped component do.
+This opts you into
+`ssr` for these children.

 ### Different Client configurations on the client and the server

 There are use cases where you may need different configurations for your `urql` Client on the client-side and the server-side; for example, you may want to interact with one GraphQL endpoint on the server-side and another on the client-side. `next-urql` supports this as of v0.3.0.
 We recommend using `typeof window === 'undefined'` or a `process.browser` check.